-The Department of Molecular and Cellular Biology (MCB) is home to an unusually diverse group of outstanding scientists.
-The MCB mission to advance biological research beyond traditional boundaries is motivated by a passion for discovery and is supported by innovative research centers and state-of-the-art facilities on Harvard’s Cambridge campus.
-It is this interdisciplinary and collaborative culture—motivated by a passion for scientific discovery —that makes MCB an exciting place to study the unsolved questions in biology.
+The Department of Molecular and Cellular Biology (MCB) is the host department of a multi-departmental Ph.D.
+Training Program called Molecules, Cells and Organisms (MCO).
+The program contains an unusually diverse group of outstanding scientists, and MCO’s unique approach to the Biological Sciences PhD cultivates versatility as well as depth of expertise by exposing its students to the full spectrum of modern biology.
+The program’s mission to advance biological research beyond traditional boundaries is motivated by a passion for discovery and is supported by innovative research centers and state-of-the-art facilities on Harvard’s Cambridge campus.
+It is this interdisciplinary and collaborative culture—motivated by a passion for scientific discovery that makes the MCO Program an exciting place to study the unsolved questions in biology.
 Graduate students are trained to be the next generation of life scientists: creative, independent, and productive researchers working in academia, medicine, industry, law, business, or the non-profit sector.

-Both the MCO and EPB training programs take full advantage of the university’s outstanding faculty and extensive laboratory resources to provide pre-doctoral students with a solid foundation in the concepts and scientific approaches used in laboratories today to prepare them for a future at the forefront of life sciences.
+MCO is a PhD program, although it is possible to receive the AM degree to signify the completion of requirements following the Candidacy Examination.
+The MCO program takes full advantage of the university’s outstanding faculty and extensive laboratory resources to provide pre-doctoral students with a solid foundation in the concepts and scientific approaches used in laboratories today to prepare them for a future at the forefront of life sciences.

-Foundational coursework in the first year prepares students for research in one of three tracks: Physical, Chemical, and Molecular Biology; Cellular, Neuro-, and Developmental Biology; and Genetics, Genomics, and Evolutionary Biology.
-MCO trainees spend the first year exploring a broad sweep of fundamental problems at every level through a set of core courses representing the three program tracks, followed by deep immersion in focused areas.
+Foundational coursework in the first year prepares students for research in one of four tracks: Genetics, Genomics, and Evolutionary Biology; Cellular, Neuro-, and Developmental Biology; Biochemistry, Chemical and Structural Biology; and Engineering and Physical Biology.
+MCO trainees spend the first year exploring a broad sweep of fundamental problems at every level through a set of core courses representing the program tracks, followed by deep immersion in focused areas.
 The objective of the MCO training program is to prepare students for a future in science that will require interdisciplinary breadth, as well as depth in specific disciplines.

 Admission Requirements and Undergraduate Preparation

-Applications for admission are accepted from students who have received a bachelor’s degree or equivalent training.
+Applications for admission to the MCO PhD program are accepted from students who have received a bachelor’s degree or equivalent training.
 Entering students should have a record of introductory courses in chemistry, biology, physics, and mathematics.
 While the following courses should not be regarded as prerequisites for admission to graduate study, most admitted students have completed these courses as undergraduates:

 1. Biology (at least one general course in biology and two terms of biology at a more advanced level)